sedl-at-facct2022/ml-lexicon/lexicon/physics-ml.md

 - In machine learning, we focus on models that can parameterize representation and decisions into physical observables

+- In psychology, models should first and foremost contribute towards an understanding of *why* human behavior occurs.
+Interpretability is thus much more valuable than predictive power.

 ```{note}
 How does your community or the communities you work with determine if a model is useful?
 What is the role of interpretability and explainability in your community?
 ```